Fred Rogers: Early life

 Rogers attended Latrobe High School, where he overcame his shyness.
 "It was tough for me at the beginning," Rogers told NPR's Terry Gross in 1984, "and then I made a couple friends who found out that the core of me was okay.
 And one of them was ... the head of the football team".
 Rogers became president of the student council, a member of the National Honor Society, and editor-in-chief of the school yearbook.
 He registered for the draft in Greensburg, Pennsylvania, in 1948 at age 20, where he was classified 1-A (available for military service); however, his status was changed to unqualified for military service following an Armed Forces physical on October 12, 1950.
 He attended Dartmouth College for one year before transferring to Rollins College, where he graduated magna cum laude in 1951 with a Bachelor of Music.

 He then attended Pittsburgh Theological Seminary, from which he graduated magna cum laude in 1962 with a Bachelor of Divinity, and was ordained a Presbyterian minister by the Pittsburgh Presbytery of the United Presbyterian Church in 1963.
-His work as an ordained minister, rather than to pastor a church, was to minister to children and their families through television.
+His work as an ordained minister, rather than pastoring a church, was ministering to children and their families through television.
 He regularly appeared before church officials to maintain his ordination.